EvoArt/BetaDispersion.jl/README.md

  *   `F` = Global F-Statistic
  *   `pairwise_F` = pairwise F-statistics

-Additionally, If [Turing.jl](https://turing.ml/stable/) is loaded before BetaDisp you can call `bayesdisp` on the named tuple returned by `dispersion` to perform Bayesian inference to estimate mean and standard deviation of the residuals of each group.
+Additionally, If [Turing.jl](https://turing.ml/stable/) is loaded before BetaDisp you can call `bayesdisp` on the `Disp` returned by `dispersion` to perform Bayesian inference to estimate mean and standard deviation of the residuals of each group.
 By default 4 chains are run simultaneously using the No U-turns (NUTS) sampler for 1000 iterations each.
 The function returns the Markov chains along with diagnostics, more details can be found [here](https://turinglang.github.io/MCMCChains.jl/dev/).
 Check the [source code](https://github.com/EvoArt/BetaDisp.jl/blob/master/src/Bayes.jl) to see the function arguments.
 If fine control over model implementation is required, the user is urged to construct their model directly in Turing.jl.

 ## Example usage